noahclark556/threads_api/README.md

 # Change Notes
 ___

+### July 9, 2023 @ 6:45 PM (update)
+- Update pushed to github, developers can now retrieve the url of the account owners instagram account using 'api.linkedInstagram'
+- Fixed 'api.name' issues.
+Only the name is now returned, rather than the entire title

 ### July 9, 2023 @ 6:30 PM (update)
-Update pushed to github, can now retrieve the numeric user_id variable from selected profiles using 'api.userId'
+- Update pushed to github, developers can now retrieve the numeric user_id variable from selected profiles using 'api.userId'

 ### July 9, 2023 @ 10:00 AM (release)
-Package published to github with described capability
+- Package published to github with described capability

 ### July 8, 2023 (prep)
-Initial package finalized and prepped for release.
+- Initial package finalized and prepped for release

 # Usage
 ___